pb66/OEM-documentation/BuildingBlocks/AndroidAppPart1.md

 		Log.i("EmonLog", "Error: "+e);
 	}

-	Tip:

-	A useful tool while developing is to make use of logging as a way of providing feedback on what's happening in your app by outputing where in the app its got to and variable values in the console.

-	To log an info message type:

-	    Log.i("Tag","Message");

-	A useful way of filtering your log's is to set the tag to something like 'MyAppLog'

-	    Log.i("MyAppLog","Starting App");

-	Click on LogCat below the eclipse source code editor when the android app is running, enter the filter

-	    tag:MyAppLog

-	This will only show your logs.

 It will then upload to the virtual device ok but fail with the error NetworkOnMainThreadExeption.
 Reading up on this error tells us that Android does not allow Network IO to happen in the Main Thread, we need to run it in its own Thread and a common way to do this is with AsyncTask.

 A basic AsyncTask class defenition looks like this: